APPLICATIONS FOR THIS POSITION ARE CURRENTLY CLOSED.

 There are 3 different groups of exams.

-Science exams – typically on Friday at 8:30.
-Very few, but some, science exams will be on Wednesday, beginning at 8:30.
+Science exams – typically on Friday at 8:30, but there could be an exam on Monday, Wednesday or Thursday at 8:30.
 The length of the exam depends on how many questions are on the exam.

 What happens on a typical exam day?